A plan to mitigate the visual impacts of cell towers and mobile phone base stations in Sedona

 To learn more about the plan watch the introductory video below, or read this information sheet to help answer some of the common questions that have been asked.

 Planning and Zoning Commission meetings

-Staff will bring an updated ordinance and master plan to the Planning and Zoning Commission on October 3, 2017.
+Most recently, staff brought an updated ordinance and master plan to the Planning and Zoning Commission on November 7, 2017.

 Listen to the audio of these meetings here.

 These recommendations from the Commission are just that: recommendations and not final decisions.
 The final decision makers on if this Plan passes and what city-owned properties will be included as potential cell tower sites will be City Council.
 Council held a work session on December 13th.

 The purpose of a work session is for City Council to review the ordinance and Master Plan proposals and request additional information needed to allow them to act on those proposals.
 As such, the December 13th meeting was just a work session and no final decisions were be made.
 A subsequent work session will occur and when that date is set, this webpage will be updated.

 State legislation and how it affects the Plan

 The Arizona state legislature passed House Bill 2365 legislation making it easy for towers to be placed in city streets’ rights of way.
 In other words, city-owned streets that are marked as having rights of way are where towers could be built.
 Our city streets’ rights of way are typically 50 feet wide and if 24 feet of that is street, that means 13 feet on either side of the street is fair game for wireless towers.

 While the legislation makes the master plan less significant since tower companies can now go in city streets’ rights of way, in those cases where tower companies would like to locate outside the right of way of city streets, the Plan would then still be effective for identifying sites for cell phone towers and controlling the aesthetics and height of the towers.